plumdog/flask_table/README.md

 - `BABEL_DEFAULT_LOCALE` is set as config on the Flask app to a valid locale
 - a `@babel.localeselector` function is configured

+Note that Babel reads the environment variables at import time, so if you set these within Python, make sure it happens before you import Flask Table.
+The other two options would be considered "better", largely for this reason.

 More about `LinkCol`
 --------------------